Cosmic-Citrus/contour-epicycles/readme.md

 $\int_{-\infty}^{\infty} \delta(x) dx = 1$

-This means that the Fourier transform of a periodic function is discrete and that the Fourier coefficients are scaled samples of the Fourier transform at harmonic frequencies.
+This means that the Fourier coefficients are scaled samples of the Fourier transform at harmonic frequencies.

 To be clear, $F(n\omega_{0})$ is the Fourier transform of $f(t)$ over one period $L$.
 Because it is not feasible to compute an infinite number of Fourier coefficients $c_{n}$, a cut-off value $m$ (represented in the code as `maximum_order`) is chosen such that the